-Yet another massive Irish sporting weekend is in the books and yet again, naysayers have taken to social media to undermine and begrudge the achievements of the soon to be greatest sportsperson in Irish history.
+Yet another massive Irish sporting weekend is in the books and yet again, naysayers have taken to social media to undermine and begrudge the achievements of Conor McGregor of the soon to be the greatest sportsperson in Irish history.

 I tried hard to not scream the house down.
 Absolutely no one saw it going like this.
 If anyone says to you they called it with 1 punch then you can call them a liar.
 I expected it to end midway through round 2.
-I wasn’t able to say which was it was going to go.
-My heart said Conor, but when you are in there with a beast who hasn’t been beaten in a decade it’s hard to bet against them.
+I wasn’t able to say which way it was going to go.
+My heart said McGregor, but when you are in there with a beast who hasn’t been beaten in a decade it’s hard to bet against them

 But I digress.

 And then it started.
 Monday morning new radio is bad enough, but there were out of touch old people complaining about the fight, the violence and how it is more dangerous than boxing.

 First of all that is completely false.
 If that was a boxing match (not fight, because boxing isn’t fighting) then Aldo would have been given a standing 8 count and thrown back into combat with minimal worry for his welfare.
 He would have taken a lot more punishment which would have an adverse effect on his quality of life.

 That is how hard Conor hits.
 Instead, there was the left hook and 2 hammer fists and the ref did a great job protecting Jose Aldo.
 Boxing is far worse for you than MMA.
 That is not just me saying that that is science telling you.

 I don’t Like Strictly